 Chapter XXI.

 72. But these difficulties are easily solved, for the prophet predicted by means of imprecation what was about to happen, not as praying for what he wished, but in the spirit of one who saw it beforehand.
 So also the Lord, so also the apostle; although even in the words of these we do not find what they have wished, but what they have foretold.
 For when the Lord says, “Woe unto thee, Capernaum,” He does not utter anything else than that some evil will happen to her as a punishment of her unbelief; and that this would happen the Lord did not malevolently wish, but saw by means of His divinity.
 And the apostle does not say, May [the Lord] reward; but, “The Lord will reward him according to his work;” which is the word of one who foretells, not of one uttering an imprecation.
 Just as also, in regard to that hypocrisy of the Jews of which we have already spoken, whose destruction he saw to be impending, he said,” God shall smite thee, thou whited wall.”
-210 See above chap. xix.
-58. But the prophets especially are accustomed to predict future events under the figure of one uttering an imprecation, just as they have often foretold those things which were to come under the figure of past time: as is the case, for example, in that passage, “Why have the nations raged, and the peoples imagined vain things?”211 Ps. ii.
-1. The English version employs the present tense.
-For he has not said, Why will the heathen rage, and the people imagine vain things? although he was not mentioning those things as if they were already past, but was looking forward to them as yet to come.
-Such also is that passage, “They have parted my garments among them, and have cast lots upon my vesture:”212 Ps. xxii.
-18. for here also he has not said, They will part my garments among them, and will cast lots upon my vesture.
+210 But the prophets especially are accustomed to predict future events under the figure of one uttering an imprecation, just as they have often foretold those things which were to come under the figure of past time: as is the case, for example, in that passage, “Why have the nations raged, and the peoples imagined vain things?”211 For he has not said, Why will the heathen rage, and the people imagine vain things? although he was not mentioning those things as if they were already past, but was looking forward to them as yet to come.
+Such also is that passage, “They have parted my garments among them, and have cast lots upon my vesture:”212 for here also he has not said, They will part my garments among them, and will cast lots upon my vesture.
 And yet no one finds fault with these words, except the man who does not perceive that variety of figures in speaking in no degree lessens the truth of facts, and adds very much to the impressions on our minds.

 CAPUT XXI.---69.
 Deinde adjungit, et dicit: Audistis quia dictum est, Diliges proximum tuum, et oderis inimicum tuum.
 Ego autem dico vobis, diligite inimicos vestros, benefacite his qui vos oderunt, et orate pro eis qui vos persequuntur: ut sitis filii Patris vestri qui in coelis est, qui solem suum oriri jubet super bonos et malos, et pluit super justos et injustos.
 Si enim dilexeritis eos qui vos diligunt, quam mercedem habebitis? nonne et Publicani hoc faciunt?
 Et si salutaveritis fratres vestros tantum, quid amplius facitis? nonne et Ethnici hoc ipsum faciunt?
 Estote ergo vos perfecti, sicut et Pater vester qui in coelis est, perfectus est. Nam sine ista dilectione, qua etiam inimicos et persecutores nostros diligere jubemur, ea quae superius dicta sunt implere quis potest?
 Perfectio autem misericordiae, qua plurimum animae laboranti consulitur, ultra dilectionem inimici porrigi non potest; et ideo sic clauditur: Estote ergo vos perfecti, sicut et Pater vester qui in coelis est, perfectus est. Ita tamen ut Deus intelligatur perfectus tanquam Deus, et anima perfecta tanquam anima.